 It's a certain truth: no one ever thinks about you as much as you think they do.
-And if you don't believe this truth to be self evident, you can at least write about how no one ever thinks of you, or change it so they do.
-And at least you have your animus/anima, your inner voice whose dictation your fingers take while your ego sits to the side in rapt adoration.
-And like so many before me in the swamps of the East Side and Brooklyn, I've submissively followed my vampire anima like a doting Renfield, scooping up any fly turns of phrase or spider ideas she cares to drop behind her, protected from harm only by some half-remembered Hegel quote kept around my neck.
-Lonely in the throng of my fellow lonesome vampire secretaries, aging and dying as far back as those modernist vagabonds being ejected from the White Horse Tavern and dying on the gum-slicked cobblestones.
-All of us are always old, decayed, drug from one Annexia to the next while our vampire muses stay young and lush and flush in their coffin pages and occasionally celluloid.
+And if you don't believe this truth to be self-evident, you can at least write about how no one ever thinks of you, and in the process change it so they do.
+And if not, at least you have your animus/anima, your inner voice whose dictation your fingers take while your ego sits to the side in rapt adoration.
+And like so many before me in the swamps of the East Side and Brooklyn, I've submissively followed my vampire anima like a doting Renfield, scooping up any fly turns of phrase or spider ideas she cares to drop behind her, protected from direct harm (her rabid fangs) only by some half-remembered Hegel quote kept around my neck.
+Lonely in the throng of my fellow lonesome vampire secretaries, aging and dying as far back as those modernist vagabonds being ejected from the White Horse Tavern and dying on the gum-slicked cobblestones, all of us are always old, decayed, drug from one Annexia to the next while our vampire muses stay young and lush and flush in their coffin pages and occasionally celluloid.

 1995- Dir Abel Ferrara